Risk, Reliability, and Safety Techniques — A Comprehensive Overview

 Risk, reliability, and safety techniques can be broadly grouped into five categories:

-Techniques focused on identifying, analyzing, and mitigating hazards.
+Techniques focused on identifying, analysing, and mitigating hazards.

 Methods to predict and improve system performance over time.